-H4.1P An initial inquiry concerning a possible relationship shall be referred to the Academic Registrar who shall manage the process of considering the application for a formal academic relationship.
-The external institution, through an appropriate member of its senior management and with the concurrence of the Principal, shall indicate in writing that the institution formally seeks the approval of the relationship.
+- H4.1P An initial inquiry concerning a possible relationship shall be referred to the Director of Corporate and Academic Services/Academic Registrar who shall manage the process of considering the application for a formal academic relationship.
+The external institution, through an appropriate member of its senior management and with the concurrence of the Principal, shall indicate in writing that the institution formally seeks the approval of the relationship. - H4.2P The external institution shall supply the University with: - a. details of its procedures and processes for consideration of applications for registration for programmes of supervised postgraduate research study;

-- H4.2P The external institution shall supply the University with: - a. details of its procedures and processes for consideration of applications for registration for programmes of supervised postgraduate research study; - b. the terms of reference and composition of any relevant committee and the relationship of such committee to the Academic Board; - c. the details of the managerial oversight of the process and staffing support for its administration; - d. the details of its procedure for consultation with students and for complaints by students about programmes of supervised postgraduate research study. - H4.3P The documentation shall be considered by the Vice-Chancellor, or nominee and the Academic Registrar, who shall judge whether the documents show evidence that the external institution's processes satisfy the standards expected of the University's faculties in their management of supervised postgraduate research study. - H4.4P Questions or issues arising may be pursued with the external institution in writing, but may require a meeting with the representatives of the external institution.
-The group may advise the institution of revisions to its processes or structures which would be necessary in order to satisfy the University. - H4.5P Having satisfied itself that the external institution's processes and structures are satisfactory, the group shall recommend to the Chair of Academic Board to recognise the external institution as an Affiliated Institution for the purposes of programmes of supervised postgraduate research study. - H4.6P The Academic Registrar shall draft the agreement, based on the model agreement, and shall co-ordinate the process culminating in the agreement being signed on behalf of the University by the Vice-Chancellor or nominee and on behalf of the external institution by the Principal. - H4.7P Some months before the end of the period approved for the agreement, the Academic Registrar will notify the Principal of the external institution of the arrangements for review of the agreement and proposals for its continuation and revision, if appropriate. - H4.8P The agreement shall provide for one year's notice of termination of the agreement subject to satisfactory provision being made for the completion of programmes by existing students.

-H4.9P The agreement shall provide for one year's notice of termination of the agreement subject to satisfactory provision being made for the completion of programmes by existing students.
+- b. the terms of reference and composition of any relevant committee and the relationship of such committee to the Academic Board; - c. the details of the managerial oversight of the process and staffing support for its administration; - d. the details of its procedure for consultation with students and for complaints by students about programmes of supervised postgraduate research study. - H4.3P The documentation shall be considered by the Vice-Chancellor, or nominee and the Director of Corporate and Academic Services/Academic Registrar, who shall judge whether the documents show evidence that the external institution's processes satisfy the standards expected of the University's faculties in their management of supervised postgraduate research study. - H4.4P Questions or issues arising may be pursued with the external institution in writing, but may require a meeting with the representatives of the external institution.
+The group may advise the institution of revisions to its processes or structures which would be necessary in order to satisfy the University. - H4.5P Having satisfied itself that the external institution's processes and structures are satisfactory, the group shall recommend to the Chair of Academic Board to recognise the external institution as an Affiliated Institution for the purposes of programmes of supervised postgraduate research study. - H4.6P The Director of Corporate and Academic Services/Academic Registrar shall draft the agreement, based on the model agreement, and shall co-ordinate the process culminating in the agreement being signed on behalf of the University by the Vice-Chancellor or nominee and on behalf of the external institution by the Principal. - H4.7P Some months before the end of the period approved for the agreement, the Director of Corporate and Academic Services/Academic Registrar will notify the Principal of the external institution of the arrangements for review of the agreement and proposals for its continuation and revision, if appropriate. - H4.8P The agreement shall provide for one year's notice of termination of the agreement subject to satisfactory provision being made for the completion of programmes by existing students. - H4.9P The agreement shall provide for one year's notice of termination of the agreement subject to satisfactory provision being made for the completion of programmes by existing students.

-I NON STANDARD DEGREE REGULATIONS
+NON STANDARD DEGREE REGULATIONS